torer/pyTedee/README.md

 # pyTedee
-Simple python script to manage Tedee lock
+Simple python script to manage Tedee lock.
+Tested on config with one lock and one bridge.

 Copy config.py.dist and put there your login and password to your tedee account.